yii2tech/content/README.md

 ## Internationalization <span id="internationalization"></span>

-In case you have a multi-lingual project and its content should vary depending on chosen interface language, the best way to handle it will be usage of composite content IDs.
+In case you have a multi-lingual project and its content should vary depending on chosen interface language.
+The best way to handle it will be usage of composite content IDs.
 Such ID should include actual language as its part.
 For example: instead of using 'about', you should operate 'en/about', 'ru/about' and so on.
 File-based storages like [[\yii2tech\content\PhpStorage]] and [[\yii2tech\content\JsonStorage]] are able to operate sub-folders.
 So the source files structure will look like following: